 ‘That’s because you’re an east-coaster and prefer small towns.’

 Search this site:

 ‘Could be.
 But I reckon Glasgow offers no essential Scottish experiences that you can’t get in Edinburgh.
-OK, Glasgow has plenty to see, but as for Glasgow must sees, I’m not sure.’
+OK, it has has plenty to see, but as for Glasgow must sees, I’m not sure.’

-‘Well, you’re making Glasgow sound like an inferior Edinburgh.
+‘Well, you’re making the city sound like an inferior Edinburgh.
 And that’s wrong.
 What about Charles Rennie Mackintosh?
-The Art School?
+The Art School?'

 ‘OK, I agree, the Glasgow School of Art qualifies as a Glasgow must see.’
 And I’m not really saying, Glasgow is an inferior Edinburgh.
 It’s just a lot less picturesque.
 It hasn’t got those sweeping panoramas, those magnificent first impressions, that sense of theatre... ’